ZakDaMack/ossync-plugin/README.md

-# Obsidian FreeSync
+# OSSync

-This is a plugin for Obsidian FreeSync.
+This is a plugin for OSSync.

-Requires a FreeSync server to connect to which can be set up via docker.
+Requires a OSSync server to connect to which can be set up via docker.

 ## Getting started